 Food prepping is a real lifesaver for busy weeks, which come to think of it, seems to be every week.
 I always notice a distinct difference in how well the work week goes depending on whether or not I’ve prepped anything ahead.

 It doesn’t have to be much, but just a few things prepped ahead keeps our household running much more smoothly.
 It’s also great for keeping us on track with healthier eating habits.

 I usually don’t prep too much ahead in the way of dinners, mostly just breakfasts, lunches, and snacks.
-Some weeks all I can manage is a snack to put in the freezer, and it’s definitely still helpful even though it’s not much.
-In this case something is infinitely better than nothing!
+Some weeks all I can manage is a snack to put in the freezer.
+And even though I just prepped 1 thing, it’s definitely still super helpful.
+In this case ‘something’ is infinitely better than ‘nothing’!

 So first off… how does meal prepping work?